Ellenisawake/Papernotes/pig_models.md

 - Tracking dataset: 33 2.5 min clips from 10 farrowing pens
   - covered different stages from the sow’s farrowing process to the post-farrowing period
   - eight clips were selected from two low-light pens
-  - sample one image every 25 frames
+  - sample one image every 25 frames, 4950 images in total
+  - X-AnyLabeling 2.5.4,
+- input resolution of 640 × 640, 300 epochs, batch size 24,
 - [paper](https://www.mdpi.com/2077-0472/15/19/2087#)

 ### PigTrack